Manifold: Definition

 since $\R^n$ is homeomorphic, and even diffeomorphic to any open ball in it (for $n>0$).

 The n that appears in the preceding definition is called the local dimension of the manifold.
 Generally manifolds are taken to have a constant local dimension, and the local dimension is then called the dimension of the manifold.
 This is, in particular, the case when manifolds are connected.
 However, some authors admit manifolds that are not connected, and where different points can have different dimensions.
 If a manifold has a fixed dimension, this can be emphasized by calling it a pure manifold.
 For example, the (surface of a) sphere has a constant dimension of 2 and is therefore a pure manifold whereas the disjoint union of a sphere and a line in three-dimensional space is not a pure manifold.
 Since dimension is a local invariant (i.e. the map sending each point to the dimension of its neighbourhood over which a chart is defined, is locally constant), each connected component has a fixed dimension.

-A manifold is a topological manifold equipped with an Atlas.
-In some sources it is defined as a topological manifold equipped with a maximal atlas.

 Sheaf-theoretically, a manifold is a locally ringed space, whose structure sheaf is locally isomorphic to the sheaf of continuous (or differentiable, or complex-analytic, etc.) functions on Euclidean space.
 This definition is mostly used when discussing analytic manifolds in algebraic geometry.